 The Department of Agricultural Sciences offers programs reflecting the diversity of choices available and skills required in modern agriculture and its related professions.
 Undergraduates in the department may select a major in Agricultural Education (with or without a teaching certification), Agricultural Business and Management, Animal Science and Pre-Veterinary Science.
 The master's program offered through the department prepares students to work as professionals in the agriculture industry and in positions of leadership and management in secondary schools and adult education.

-The School of Criminal Justice prepares students to pursue advanced academic degrees and to serve the community in the operation and and management of federal, state, county, and municipal criminal justice agencies.
+The School of Criminal Justice and Criminology prepares students to pursue advanced academic degrees and to serve the community in the operation and and management of federal, state, county, and municipal criminal justice agencies.
 Students pursuing a criminal justice degree may select a major in Criminal Justice, Criminal Justice — Law Enforcement, or Criminal Justice — Corrections.
 All include optional internships.
 The school also offers a Master of Science in Criminal Justice and Doctorate in Criminal Justice degree.
 The graduate program curriculum provides for the development of skills in criminal justice program planning, implementation and evaluation to ensure a meaningful contribution to the area of community and human services.

 The School of Family and Consumer Sciences offers programs that prepare students for diverse professional roles.
 Undergraduate students can major in Human Development and Family Sciences, Fashion Merchandising, Interior Design, Nutrition and Foods, or Consumer Affairs (with or without a teaching certification).
 Graduate students may either pursue a Master of Science degree with a major in Human Development and Family Sciences or enter the Dietetic Internship program.

 The Army Reserve Officer Training Corps (AROTC) is a program of leadership development that prepares men and women for service as officers in the United States Army, Army Reserve, and National Guard.
 Students who complete their academic degree and ROTC programs are commissioned as 2nd Lieutenants in the United States Army.